Skip to content

 Master the building blocks: - Steps: Deep dive into step configuration, decorators, and best practices - Context: Learn parameter injection patterns and environment management - Assets: Work with typed artifacts (Datasets, Models, Metrics)

-Deploy to production: - Stack Architecture: Understand local vs. cloud execution - Projects: Organize multi-tenant deployments - Scheduling: Automate recurring pipelines
+Deploy to production: - Stack Architecture: Understand local vs. cloud execution and YAML-driven stack hydration - Projects: Organize multi-tenant deployments - Scheduling: Automate recurring pipelines